The 148-mile Horse-Shoe Trail runs from Valley Forge to the Appalachian Trail, just north of Harrisburg

 The 18-mile, asphalt Schuylkill River Trail runs from Philadelphia to Mont Clare on the Pennsylvania Railroad right-of-way.
 The plan is to extend the trail to 115 miles, running from Pottsville (Schuylkill County) to Philadelphia.

-202 Parkway Trail is an 8.4 mile paved trail parallel to Route 202 from Montgomery to Doylestown.
+This 8.4 mile paved trail runs parallel to Route 202 from Montgomery to Doylestown.